digao-dalpiaz/CompInstall/README.md

 `Install` (optional) = 0 or 1.
 When 1, this package will be installed into Delphi IDE.
 You need to set this option for design-time packages when you want to register components into Delphi IDE.

 >Note: The app compiles your component using **Release** target.
 This means all packages need to be configured at default output folder (Win32\Release and Win64\Release).

+**GitHub section**

+`Repository` (optional) = Allows you to specify a GitHub repository (syntax: `GitHub account`/`Repository name`), so when app starts, it will check for component update using GitHub API, reading the latest existing release and comparing its version with current version.
+If the versions don't match, a dialog will be displayed asking if you want to auto-update files.

 ### Example